madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

   Refl :: Refl a a
 ```

-Evidently we can only inhibit this type if the types `a` and `b` are
+Evidently, we the value `Refl` can only inhibit the type `Refl a b`
+if the types `a` and `b` are identical.
-identical.
-With respect to the Curry Howard correspondence this is also a unit
+With respect to the Curry Howard correspondence, the `Refl` value also
-type - it is not possible to attach further data to the constructor.
+has unit type - it is not possible to attach further data to the constructor.

+We have defined equality in terms of reflection.
+However, we need equality to
+also satisfy symmetry and transitivity.
+In the the source, we have the code
+needed for that.

 We now want to make the type[^prefix] for our proof, or, the equivalent to the
 proposition stated above: